What is Okonomiyaki? Sharing Our Okonomiyaki Experience

 What is Okonomiyaki?

 The term "Okonomiyaki" is derived from two Japanese words: "okonomi," which means "what you like," and "yaki," which means "cooked over direct heat."
 This name reflects the dish's customisable nature.
-This allows for a variety of tasty Japanese ingredients to be added on based on personal preference.
+This allows for a variety of tasty Japanese ingredients to be added based on personal preference.
 It also reflects the fact that it's cooked on a metal plate called a teppan.

 The core ingredients of Okonomiyaki are a batter made from flour, eggs, and shredded cabbage.
 From there, additional ingredients can be added.
 Common add-ons include prawns, squid, pork, vegetables, and cheese.
 Okonomiyaki's versatility means that no two pancakes are ever quite the same.